loureq177/FreshWindows11/readme.md

 - Uninstall unwanted pre-installed applications 🗑️
 - Unpin everything from the Taskbar 📌
 - Disable all startup applications 🚫
-- Open File Explorer to 'This PC' 📂
+- Open File Explorer to 'This PC' instead od 'Home' 📂
 - Remove OneDrive from environment variables ❌
+- Update all MS Store apps ✔️
+- Update Windows 🪟

 ## Usage 🛠️